Communication in Healthcare Settings (20 credits)

 This module will provide a firm grounding in the key applied sciences needed to study for a degree in a range of professions.
 You will be provided with a focused review of key biological, biomechanical and anatomical principles, allied to key applications in the vocational setting.
 A grounding in these applied sciences will ensure you are able to cope with the transition to level 4 studies.
 The assessment for this module will be a two-hour multiple choice exam.

-This module will help you become aware of the need to consider numeracy as an important skill in many professions pertinent to healthcare.
-You will get many opportunities to hone your numeracy skills, using evidence based strategies, recognized in healthcare education as providing the best resources for the job.
-Your assessment is a one-hour numeracy assessment where you are given 20 calculations to work out in class.
+This module will help you become aware of the need to consider numeracy as an important skill in your chosen profession.
+You will be provided with many opportunities to hone your numeracy skills, using evidence-based strategies, recognized in healthcare, sports science, exercise and nutrition as providing the best resources for the job.
+Your assessment is a one-hour numeracy examination which will focus on working out calculations.